3D Dilated Multi-Fiber Network for Real-time Brain Tumor Segmentation in MRI: Experiments and Results

-In our experiments, we use a batch size of 12 and train the DMFNet model on 4 parallel Nvidia GeForce 1080Ti GPUs for 500 epochs.
+\textbf{Implementation details.} In our experiments, we use a batch size of 12 and train the DMFNet model on 4 parallel Nvidia GeForce 1080Ti GPUs for 500 epochs.
 We adopt the Adam optimizer with an initial learning rate ${\alpha}_0=0.001$.
 To increase the training data, we use the following data augmentation techniques: (\romannumeral1) random cropping the MRI data from $240\times 240\times 155$ voxels to $128\times 128\times 128$ voxels; (\romannumeral2) random mirror flipping across the axial, coronal and sagittal planes by a probability of 0.5; (\romannumeral3) random rotation with the angle between $[-10^{\circ},+10^{\circ}]$; (\romannumeral4) random intensity shift between $[-0.1,0.1]$ and scale between $[0.9,1.1]$.
 The generalized dice loss (GDL) is employed to train the network.
 L2 norm is applied for model regularization with a weight decay rate of $10^{-5}$.
+In the testing phase, we zero pad the $240\times 240\times 155$ MRI data in the depth dimension to $240\times 240\times 160$ (depth dividable by 16) as the network input.